vidush5/vidush5/README.md

 ## Hi to all! 👋

 I’m **Vidushraj**.
-I have completed my bachelors in Electrical and Electronic Engineering .
-I am particularly interested in Machine Learning and Deep Learning because it is such a rapidly evolving discipline.
+I hold a degree in B.Sc.
+Electrical & Electronic Engineering and I’m currently working as a Data Engineer at Axiata Digital Labs.

-- 🔭 I’m currently working on - Building custom NER model using spacy. 🤓
+- 🔭 I’m currently working on - Snowflake, Tableau, SQL, Hadoop, AWS, Impala. 🤓
 - 🌱 I’m currently learning - Cloud computing (AWS, Azure) and Big Data Technologies
-- 👯 I’m looking to collaborate on - DL, ML, Research Papers, NLP
+- 👯 I’m looking to collaborate on - Natural Language Processing Researches.

 ## More about me!😎